Desert: Ecology and biogeography

 Deserts and semi-deserts are home to ecosystems with low or very low biomass and primary productivity in arid or semi-arid climates.
 They are mostly found in subtropical high-pressure belts and major continental rain shadows.
 Primary productivity depends on low densities of small photoautotrophs that sustain a sparse trophic network.
 Plant growth is limited by rainfall, temperature extremes and desiccating winds.
 Deserts have strong temporal variability in the availability of resources due to the total amount of annual rainfall and the size of individual rainfall events.
-Resources are often ephemeral or episodic, and this triggers sporadic animal movements and ‘pulse and reserve’ or ‘boom-bust’ ecosystem dynamics.
+Resources are often ephemeral or episodic, and this triggers sporadic animal movements and 'pulse and reserve' or 'boom-bust' ecosystem dynamics.
 Erosion and sedimentation are high due to the sparse vegetation cover and the activities of large mammals and people.
 Plants and animals in deserts are mostly adapted to extreme and prolonged water deficits, but their reproductive phenology often responds to short episodes of surplus.
 Competitive interactions are weak.

 Flora

 Plants face severe challenges in arid environments.
 Problems they need to solve include how to obtain enough water, how to avoid being eaten and how to reproduce.
 Photosynthesis is the key to plant growth.
 It can only take place during the day as energy from the sun is required, but during the day, many deserts become very hot.
 Opening stomata to allow in the carbon dioxide necessary for the process causes evapotranspiration, and conservation of water is a top priority for desert vegetation.
 Some plants have resolved this problem by adopting crassulacean acid metabolism, allowing them to open their stomata during the night to allow CO2 to enter, and close them during the day, or by using C4 carbon fixation.

 Many desert plants have reduced the size of their leaves or abandoned them altogether.
-Cacti are desert specialists, and in most species, the leaves have been dispensed with and the chlorophyll displaced into the trunks, the cellular structure of which has been modified to allow them to store water.
+Cacti are present in both North and South America with a post-Gondwana origin.
+The genus is desert specialist, and in most species, the leaves have been dispensed with and the chlorophyll displaced into the trunks, the cellular structure of which has been modified to allow them to store water.
 When rain falls, the water is rapidly absorbed by the shallow roots and retained to allow them to survive until the next downpour, which may be months or years away.
 The giant saguaro cacti of the Sonoran Desert form "forests", providing shade for other plants and nesting places for desert birds.
 Saguaro grows slowly but may live for up to two hundred years.
 The surface of the trunk is folded like a concertina, allowing it to expand, and a large specimen can hold eight tons of water after a good downpour.